caseyhenderson/caseyhenderson.github.io/_posts/2020-07-30-SwiftUIPickersHowTo.md

     }
 }
 ```
+# Step Four: Finish

 That's a lot of code, so let's break it down.
 We've already covered Keys, so let's proceed to our static var, selectedSelection.
 We already defined the enum for this earlier, so we make sure it conforms to that (Selection).
 Then, we define the methods.
 To get the selectedSelection, we use if let: this will check in UserDefaults for our value (which will be stored as String, and also might not be stored yet: hence the need to use optionality with the ?, as this could return nil).
 If it's there, it will be returned, using rawValue and the ! to unwrap it (because if UserDefaults does contain our choice, we know that the optional variable we're using does definitely have a value - hence it's safe for us to unwrap.
 Probably.).
 We also have else: if nothing can be found in UserDefaults (for example if we haven't made a choice yet), the first picker option will be returned.

 Next, we have our set method.
 This goes right back to where we started - the idea of using UserDefaults to persistently store a value.
 Now we've done all that work, this just takes a single line, passing it our selectedSelection key as the forKey parameter, and newValue.rawValue to save our choice.

-And that is our job done, so congratulations!
+And now we're done, so congratulations!
 You now have a picker that will save your choice so that it is not deleted when the user closes your app.
 Full code below and on my [GitHub](https://github.com/caseyhenderson/PersistentPicker)

+# Full Code

 ```
 import SwiftUI